microsoft/semanticworkbench/docs/WORKBENCH_APP.md

 ## Creating a New Conversation

-To start a new conversation with your assistant, click on its instance and then click `New Conversation`.
+To start a new conversation with your assistant, click on it and then click `New Conversation`.
 Provide a title for the conversation and click `Save`.

 ## Basics of Conversations